 People born in the Year of the Monkey are characterised as lively, quick-witted, curious, innovative and mischievous, but it is also believed to be one of the most unlucky years in the Chinese calendar.

-The general image of people in this zodiac sign is of always being smart, clever and intelligent, especially in their career and wealth.
+The general image of people in this zodiac sign is of always being smart, witty and intelligent, especially in their career and wealth.

-In addition, their gentleness and honesty bring them an everlasting love life.
-Although they were born with enviable skills, they still have several shortcomings, such as an impetuous temper and a tendency to look down upon others.
+Also, their gentleness and honesty bring them everlasting love life.
+Although they were born with superior skills, they still have several shortcomings, such as an impetuous temper and a tendency to look down upon others.

 Lucky Signs for the Monkey